Amicus/end-dash/docs/collection.md

 The name is Lynd, Vesper Lynd
 ```

-It also updates when a model is added or removed
+It also updates correctly if you add or remove a model
-(At the correct index no less!)
+and preserves the correct ordering if the collection's
+models on the page.

 ```javascript
 bondCharacters.remove(bond);